mbcraft/frozen/README.md

 Composer.
 Modules also have folders that are nested/removed from your project.
 The main difference from Composer (but i'm not an expert, this framework was created before Composer i think) is that in Composer all things goes to '/vendor'.
-In Charme-Crabs, files and folders are added and removed from/to the root project.
+In Frozen (previously Charme-Crabs), files and folders are added and removed from/to the root project.
 All modules has a module.xml inside that defines its install/uninstall behaviour.